stef-roos/PaymentRouting/README.md

 or generates Barabasi Albert or ErdosRenyi graphs to run the algorithms on

-The master branch is the basic simulator without concurrency, the concurrency branch adds concurrency for a future version of the paper.
+*The master branch is the basic simulator without concurrency, I suggest using the concurrency branch for actual research*

 ##Code structure